leabrun/leabrun/README.md

 <img src="https://github.com/leabrun/leabrun/blob/main/images/header.png" />

 <p align="center">
-    I've been learning Python programming since 2021 and I'm currently pursuing a degree in 'Network and Systems Administration' at college.
+    <b>I've been learning Python since 2021 and I'm currently pursuing a degree in 'Network and Systems Administration' at college.
 This educational background has allowed me to deeply immerse myself in network programming.
 I like to explore new technologies and experiment with them to solve problems.
-See you in web!
+See you in web!</b>
 </p align="center">

 <h2 align="center">Technology Stack</h2>